The Censeo Digital platform is used to assess mental health related symptoms and concerns and identify possible mental health conditions.

 The Censeo Digital platform is not intended for children, and we do not knowingly collect data relating to children.

 We are Psyomics Limited, a company registered in England and Wales with company number 09470381.
-We are the data controller and responsible for your personal data.
+If you are an individual using Censeo, we are the data controller and responsible for your personal data.
+If you are an NHS user, we are the data processor and the NHS provider is responsible for your personal data.

 Have a question about something in this policy?